Julie James MS, Minister for Housing and Local Government

 The Welsh Government asked the Law Commission for England and Wales to undertake a detailed review of planning law in Wales, with the aim of recommending ways in which the legislation could be simplified and consolidated.

 In May 2019, I issued an interim Government response to their Report Planning Law in Wales.
-That response focused on Part 1 of the Report which covered the Law Commission’s views on the need to simplify and consolidate planning law, the case for a planning code and the scope of the initial consolidation exercises, which can be accessed at: https://gov.wales/interim-response-law-commission-report-planning-law-wales.
+That response focused on Part 1 of the Report which covered the Law Commission’s views on the need to simplify and consolidate planning law, the case for a planning code and the scope of the initial consolidation exercises.
+Interim response to the Law Commission report on planning law in Wales.

 Having carefully considered the recommendations, I have accepted the majority of them.
 I believe they will result in improvements to address the accessibility and complexity of the current legislative framework underpinning the planning system, and the resulting difficulties that can frustrate the system for all stakeholders, as highlighted in the Report and recognised by the Government.
 For those recommendations that I have accepted in principle, whilst I mostly agree with the aims of the recommendations, I believe they will require further development and consideration by officials during the exercise of drafting new statutory provisions.